cherryot02/Exploring-CMDLets/PowerShell.md

 I come to realise that these codes are not case-sensitive, but it is highly recommended that each new word should be capitalised. for example, instead of `get-eventlog -list` , it should be `Get-EventLog -List`.
 It will execute either way but it's more so for a cleaner and readable code.
 I learned this during my web design class.
 It's also a good habit to get used to.

+On later note, caps are important in Linux terminal...I am already exploring linux and will share my labs/documentation in the future.